 For real, getting frisky can wait.

 If you don't take your medication all the way through, you run the risk of re-infecting your partner or other people.
-Willingly risking you or your partner's sexual health isn't sexy.
+Willingly risking your or your partner's sexual health isn't sexy.
 Peace of mind is sexy.
-Always make sure to listen to your doctor to effectively get rid of Trichomoniasis.
+Always make sure to listen to your doctor to effectively get rid of trichomoniasis.